Control: Time Limit Policies

 • Pool Usage Type.
 Select "Concurrent" as the "Pool Usage Type." ("Concurrent" is another term for "non-persistent pool.")

 • Idle Timeout.
-Range: 5-60 minutes plus "None" (meaning never).
-Default: 15 minutes.
+Range: varies with subscription type.
 The TCP connection is closed once the desktop is idle (no keyboard or mouse activity) for this period.
 The state of the desktop itself is unchanged: the user can reconnect and continue as before.
 A two-minute warning is given before disconnecting, giving the user time to provide input to keep the connection going.
 Set the "Idle Timeout" to a value that causes few user complaints.

 • Idle Time Action.
 Options: "Disconnect User" and "Sign Out."
 Default: "Disconnect User." "

 Note: "Disconnect User" is the recommended setting.
-"Sign Out After Disconnect" is the recommended sign-out method.
+Use "Sign Out After Disconnect" to end user sessions.

 • Maximum Session Length (optional): Range: 30 minutes to 24 hours plus "None" (unlimited).
 This sets the maximum time a user can remain signed into the desktop, preventing sessions from lasting indefinitely.
 The time limit is measured from when the user signs in.
 The user is signed out when this limit is reached without being given the option to continue.
 They are warned of the impending sign-out shortly before it happens.

-• Sleep Delay for Newly Provisioned Desktops: Not applicable to non-persistent desktops.
+• Sleep Delay for Newly Provisioned Desktops: Not available.

 • Press "Add Policy" to save.